joaohenggeler/web-cache-exporter/readme_body.txt

 to 11.
 * Output Name: IE

-When exporting Internet Explorer 4 to 9's cache, this tool will also create a second output folder and CSV file called "IE-RAW".
-This is done to copy files that might still exist on disk despite not being listed in the cache index.
-Exporting the cache from Internet Explorer 10 and 11 is only supported in Windows Vista and later.
+Exporting the cache from Internet Explorer 10 and 11 is only supported on Windows Vista and later.

 ======================================================================